Creating Accessible Classrooms

 Although there are some simple strategies to create more accessible classrooms, disabilities can be complex.
 Depending on the person with the disability, they may feel stigmatized due to their experiences, and/or they may find significance in their disability.
 It may be an important and valued part of their identity.
 Of course, a person’s experience may be impacted by their other identities and the ways in which they intersect with their disability.
 It’s also important to remember that there is great variance in disability—both in people’s experiences of the same disability and of disabilities of themselves.
 Some disabilities are life long, while others are temporary.
 It’s important to remember that we should not try to decide who does or does not have a disability or tell another person what their experiences or needs should be.

-We encourage all IUB instructors to become familiar with the Office of Disability Services for Students (DSS).
-This office is “dedicated to ensuring that students with disabilities have the tools, support services, and resources that allow equal access and reasonable accommodations to be successful at Indiana University Bloomington.”
-The DSS has a handbook about faculty responsibilities you should review.
+We encourage all IUB instructors to become familiar with the office of Accessible Educational Services (AES).
+This office is “dedicated to ensuring that students with qualifying medical conditions, under the Americans with Disabilities Act (ADA), have the tools, support services, and resources that allow equal access and reasonable accessibility measures (accommodations) to be successful at Indiana University Bloomington."
+AES has a handbook about faculty responsibilities you should review.

 Theoretical Views and Models of Disability: Medical and Social

 Before we delve into strategies to help create accessible classrooms, it’s important to understand the different ways in which disabilities are understood and theorized.
 The ways in which people think about disability impacts their interactions, language, and expectations when they communicate with people who have disabilities (Haegele and Hodge 2016).
 Below we’ll explore the medical model and the social model, although there are other ways of understanding disability.